-Towns have the option of increasing the veterans' credit from \$51 to \$500 for all qualified veterans and surviving spouses.
-They also have the option of increasing from \$701 to \$2,000 the tax credit for these totally disabled (service connected) veterans and surviving spouses.
+Towns have the option of adopting an "all veterans" tax credit and/or increasing the veterans' credit from \$51 up to \$500 for all qualified veterans and surviving spouses.
+They also have the option of increasing from \$701 up to \$2,000 the tax credit for totally disabled veterans (with a service-connected disability) and surviving spouses.